Counselling services

 Frequently Asked Questions

 Let’s look at this question another way—from the perspective of what not to do.
-Here are some common things you should avoid saying to someone who is grieving:
+Here are some common things you should avoid saying to someone who is going through tough times:

 - Focus on all your blessings!